 The right ingredients make all the difference, especially when it comes to moisturizing skin a.
 This peel off mask is packed with natural ingredients like charcoal, black sugar, black garlic, black bean, black sesame, kaolin and rice extract.
 They ensure that while the mask is working hard to remove impurities, it’s also hydrating and soothing skin.

-7. This Bamboo Charcoal Mask With Glycerine And Aloe
+7. This Charcoal Mask With Glycerine And Bamboo

-Combining the benefits of bamboo charcoal, glycerin, and aloe, this charcoal mask not only extracts impurities but it also soothes skin and locks in moisture.
+Combining the benefits of bamboo, charcoal, glycerin, and collagen, this charcoal mask not only extracts impurities but it also soothes skin and locks in moisture.

 Bustle may receive a portion of sales from products purchased from this article, which was created independently from Bustle's editorial and sales departments.